thomasgermain/vr900-connector/README.md

  I recommend using this layer if you want to do more complex things, e.g: if you want to get the target temperature for a room or a zone, it can become a bit complex since you have to deal with holiday mode, quick mode, quick veto, time program, etc.
  This layer is hiding you  this complexity

+## Todo's
+- add the possibility to remove quick mode
+- Move ApiConnector to async
+- Handling ventilation
+- Add more documentation
+- Handling missing information when VRC700 (and/or boiler) is shutdown (e.g. TimeProgram are not coming anymore from the API if boiler is down)
+- Add some lint/pylint checks during the build (+ refactor some piece of code in a more pythonic way)